GithubPrankster/Vaportrace/README.md

 ![shot](https://cdn.discordapp.com/attachments/386259864416157697/583780350015045652/render.png)

 # Objects you can render
-Currently supported are Spheres, Planes and WIP~ Triangles.
+Currently supported are Spheres, Planes, Diks and WIP~ Triangles.
 In the future Models will be supported in .obj format.

-# Ok Uneven, now is this faster?
-Haha I don't know.
-You could help me make it faster though.
-Or not, maybe buy a threaddestroyer 23000K.

 # Credits where its due!
 Some of the libraries from Nothings are used.
 Syoyo's tinyobjloader is there for when I start working on model stuff.